Ranch Musings: Rebuilding ranching culture - BC Local News

 They were invited because many hands make light work, especially if you are holding calves that weigh 100 pounds or so.
 It is a time to showcase part of our economy and culture.

-That culture and economy is in transition, and grandma and grandpa (my wife and I) are transitioning away since we can’t do all the heavy work and we aren’t as quick as we used to be.
+That culture and economy is in transition, and Grandma and Grandpa (my wife and I) are transitioning away since we can’t do all the heavy work and we ain’t as quick as we used to be.

 We began with a quick briefing on pain mitigation for the calves that required surgery (castration).
 This is commonplace and inexpensive now.